ruanklein/synapseq/docs/FAQ.md

 Yes!
 Use the `@background` option at the top of your sequence file to specify a WAV file as background.
 See [USAGE](USAGE.md#background) for details.

+### Is there a graphical interface for SynapSeq, or is one planned?

+At its core, SynapSeq works either as a command-line tool (CLI) or as a library.
+There are currently no plans to develop an official Graphical User Interface (GUI) for SynapSeq.
+However, nothing prevents the community from creating a GUI that uses SynapSeq as its engine.
+If you are interested in developing one, or have already done so, åI’d be glad to hear about it, so it can be mentioned and linked as a complementary project to the SynapSeq core.

 ---

 ## Sequence Creation